Zoolander 2

 Zoolander 2 (promoted as Zoolander No. 2) is a 2016 American action comedy film co-produced and directed by Ben Stiller who wrote the script alongside Justin Theroux, John Hamburg, and Nicholas Stoller.
-The sequel to the 2001 film Zoolander, the film stars most of the principal cast members from the previous film reprising their roles such as Stiller, Owen Wilson, Will Ferrell, Christine Taylor, Milla Jovovich, Nathan Lee Graham, Theroux, Billy Zane, Tommy Hilfiger, and Jerry Stiller (in his final live-action film role), while Alexander Skarsgård and Andy Dick also returned in different roles.
+The sequel to the 2001 film Zoolander, most of the principal cast members from the previous film reprise their roles such as Stiller, Owen Wilson, Will Ferrell, Christine Taylor, Milla Jovovich, Nathan Lee Graham, Theroux, Billy Zane, Tommy Hilfiger, and Jerry Stiller (in his final live-action film role), while Alexander Skarsgård and Andy Dick also returned in different roles.
 New cast members include Penélope Cruz, Kristen Wiig and Fred Armisen.

 Filming took place from April to July 2015, in Rome, Italy.
 The film was released on February 12, 2016, by Paramount Pictures, to mostly negative reviews from critics and was a box-office flop, earning $56.7 million against a $50–55 million budget.
-It was dedicated to the memory of Drake Sather, the co-creator of the character Derek Zoolander and a writer on the first film, who committed suicide in March 2004.
+It was dedicated to the memory of Drake Sather, the co-creator of the character Derek Zoolander and a writer on the first film, who died by suicide in March 2004.